This post was most recently updated on April 8th, 2022

 You should use an invalid traffic detection and prevention service such as Traffic Cop that prevents invalid traffic from seeing your ads.
 Be sure not to click on any of your own ads; do not place ads too close to each other, which encourages accidental clicks.
 Do not encourage accidental clicks in any way.
 Do not buy traffic from any low-quality source as it might include bots.

-There is no clear cut way to get your AdSense account back.
+There is no clear-cut way to get your AdSense account back.
 The best thing you can do is appeal the ban while providing the AdSense team with the appropriate data to substantiate your claims that you were not responsible for whatever resulted in the account ban.
-If your account got banned for invalid traffic, additionally, you can also enlist the help of an invalid traffic detection and blocking tool such as Traffic Cop.
+If your account got banned for invalid traffic, additionally, you can also enlist the help of affordable and reliable invalid traffic detection and blocking tools such as Traffic Cop.
 Show this to the Google AdSense team and prove to them that you are serious about adhering to their program policies.
 Also, present them with any server or log data, which proves that you were not responsible for the invalid traffic clicking on your ads.